U.S. Stocks Drop on Worries About Growth

 "So far the consumer has been the silver lining holding everything together," said Shawn Snyder, the head of investment strategy at Citi Personal Wealth Management.

-The picture of a broadly weaker economy is a gut-check for investors,he added.

-Signs of weakness are emerging in the consumer space as well.
-Data last week showed that consumer spending slowed recently and businesses pulled back on investment.
+But signs of weakness are emerging in the consumer space as well.
+Data last week showed that consumer spending slowed recently and businesses pulled back on investment

-Investors also will be parsing third-quarter earnings reports in the coming weeks for indications that the trade war with China is denting corporate profits.
-Earnings among companies in the S&P are expected to decline for the third consecutive quarter.

-Trade talks between the U.S. and China, meanwhile, are expected to resume next week in Washington.
-Investors have been particularly sensitive to trade headlines -- and any related tweets from President Trump -- in recent weeks.
+The picture of a broadly weaker economy that is being drawn by the data, as well as all the geopolitical news, is a gut-check for investors, Mr. Snyder from Citi said.

 Altogether, it was the latest sign that businesses are turning more cautious in the face of a weakening global economy.